 However, if the applicant that obtains the citizenship resides abroad, the declaration of obtainment and the oath have to take place at the competent diplomatic or consular office.

-In order to apply for the Italian citizenship through marriage, the following documents are needed:
+In order to apply for the Italian citizenship through marriage, applicants have to provide the following documents:

 - Identification document;